sandrogiacom/password-check/README.md

 By default, the service **does not** accept passwords with **blanks** in any position and **repeating characters**.

+Other validations will be performed according to the configured rules defined by the requirements above

 ## Running

 ### With docker